SalDevGH/Swift-learning-project-childpuzzle/readme.txt

 About the Beta version:
 -----------------------
-Since it is a learning project, not all fancy features of Swift is used yet, but the code is Swift 3 ready.
+Since it is a learning project, not all fancy features of Swift is used yet.

 Features and used technologies in the game: